Portugao/YourCity/MU/YourCityModule/README.md

 Your City is an application to manage locations in your city.

-This module is intended for being used with Zikula 1.5.0-git and later.
+This module is intended for being used with Zikula 1.5.0 and later.

-**Note this is a development version which is NOT READY for production yet.**

 For questions and other remarks visit our homepage https://homepages-mit-zikula.de.